vuecine21/sitemap-generator/docs/docs.md

 #### urlMessage

-Listen to messages sent from content script back to the generator instance
+When url message is received, process urls, then close tab that sent the message

 **Parameters**

 -   `urls`
 -   `sender`

-#### makeSitemap

-this function creates the sitemap and downloads it, then opens or activates downloads tab

-#### onComplete

-execute everytime when processing is done, independed of why processing ended

-#### listAdd

-move url to a specific processing queue

-**Parameters**

--   `url`
--   `list`
+### GeneratorUtils

-#### addListeners
+#### listeners

-add listeners to track request outcome
+add or remove listeners to track request outcome

 -   onHeadersReceived is used to detect correct content type and status code
     \-> when these are incorrect we can terminate the request immediately